10 Best Neck Gaiters for Runners Reviewed

 8. Buff UVX Head Mask

-It is made of a lightweight material and good for summer use.
+It's fabric component is that of a very lightweight material and good for summer use.
 This neck gaiter is designed to filter out dust and insects – perfect for those summer runs along dusty roads or those dawn or dusk runs where you disturb insects resting in the grass.
 Reviewers wished the UPF rating was higher.

 This is a good value for a summer neck gaiter.